 - Action Execution: Within a fraction of a second, the system makes decisions based on safety protocols and legal regulations.
 For example, if a pedestrian steps into the street unexpectedly, the car will automatically decide to brake, calculate the necessary deceleration, and bring the car to a safe stop.

-- Continuous Feedback Loop: The car is not just reacting once—it continuously updates its decisions as new information arrives.
-This ensures that it adapts instantly if conditions change, like if another car suddenly swerves into its lane.
+- Continuous Feedback Loop: The car continuously updates its decisions as new information arrives, using conflict resolution to prioritize actions, such as braking or swerving if another car suddenly changes lanes.

 Other real-life examples include